Sponsor and status

 Length: 10 pages

-This bill was introduced on March 26, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 26, 2012, in a previous session of Congress, but it did not receive a vote.

 Mar 22, 2012